 Transactional email benchmarks:

-These are significantly higher than marketing emails (15-25% open rate) because users expect and need transactional emails.
+These are far higher than marketing emails (15-25% open rate).
+Users expect them, so they open them.

 How quickly should transactional emails be sent?